semodi/libnxc/README.md

   - `do_forces`: bool, Compute the pulay force corrections.
 The output dict will then contain an entry named `'forces'`.
-  - `edens`: bool, Return energy per unit particle if `True`, total energy otherwise In this case, instead of providing the electron density as `'rho'` the projected density or ML-descriptors can be provided as `'c'` in which case the density projection step is skipped but force corrections are not available.
+  - `edens`: bool, Return energy per unit particle if `True`, total energy otherwise

+In this case, instead of providing the electron density as `'rho'` the projected density or ML-descriptors can be provided as `'c'`.
+Doing so, the density projection step is skipped but force corrections are not available.
 This might save resources for codes for which analytical integrals over orbitals are available.